 Your passport should be valid for a minimum period of 6 months from the date of entry into Cambodia.
 You may be refused entry if your passport is damaged, in poor condition or does not have at least 2 blank pages remaining.

 Tipping: we recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local drivers.
-Amounts inevitably vary with group size but would generally be in the region of £10-15 or $15-20 total per person for the 10-day tour.
+Amounts inevitably vary with group size but would generally be in the region of $2-3 per person per day.
 With regards guides accompanying you for longer periods we’d recommend a separate tip of approximately $5 per person, per day though of course, this is always discretionary and performance related.
 (Local currency or USD are fine.)

-Meals: breakfasts are generally hotel buffets with lunch and dinners based on local food.
+Meals: breakfasts are either buffets or a la carte in smaller hotels with lunch and dinners based on local food.
 Lunches on the road are typically simpler dishes such as variations on noodles or fried rice while your tour-leader will generally order more elaborate-style dinners consisting of a selection of local fare.
-The cuisine shows both Thai and Vietnamese influences though with plenty of unique dishes too.
+The excellent cuisine shows both Thai and Vietnamese influences though with plenty of unique dishes too.

 Dishes are only mildly spicy and both vegetarians and vegans are very easily catered for.
 For any other likes and dislikes please remind your tour-leader at the start of the tour.
 A number of meals are not included, which allows you to ‘do your own thing’ or take a break if you’re feeling ‘riced out’.

-Accommodation: all choices fall into the comfortable 3* range and are en-suite and air-conditioned with pools.
+Accommodation: all choices fall into the comfortable 3* range, with an emphasis where possible on the smaller, ‘boutique-style’, and are en-suite and air-conditioned with pools.
 We have posted a selection of sample accommodation on the lefthand hotel tab but please note that as we try and avoid the larger hotels, availability, in high season particularly, means we use several options in each destination.